CypherousSkies/Ravoz/Rāvòtifsimpábàb'ádi/Core Vocab/ō-Paths.md

 1. Everything is relative!
 Not just in a physics way, but in a useful-talking way!
 2. Left & right are hard
 3. Rectilinear coordinate systems (x-y planes) don't work everywhere (i mean look at map projections)
-4. Distance + rotation (polar coordinates) always\* work  and are simple to keep track of (just remember the right hand rule and you're done)
+4. Distance + rotation (polar coordinates) always\* work  and are simple to keep track of (just remember the left hand rule and you're good)
 So!
-Use the right hand rule when dealing with rotations (so left is `nōf` and right is `gànōf`), and the rest are, I think fairly clear (e.g. away from you is `mōf` and towards you is `gàmōf`).
+Use the left hand rule when dealing with rotations (so right is `nōf` and left is `gànōf`), and the rest are, I think fairly clear (e.g. away from you is `mōf` and towards you is `gàmōf`).
 As a note, ranges that are not directions do not necessarily have canonical "directions" (e.g. warm is `gōf`, but what would `kōf` mean?).

 \* technically it's geodesic coordinates that work for all manifolds, but you can parameterize those by polar coordinates and it still works, just be careful about where things fly off to

-## Time Travel
+## Talking About Time (Travel)
-So you want to time travel.
+So you want to time travel (or just the passage of time i guess).
+That's fine I guess.
+I'm going to distinguish some notions of time here, to provide some axes to make them more understandable.
+1. Causal time (`nōni`) or "time as the stone falls" (`nōfni ŋimhīmiv mábisá nō šo sò žo`) is the time which the sun and clocks give us.
+When you are thinking of "linear" time, this is probably what you mean.
+2. Branching time (`ŋōni`) or "time as the river flows" (`ŋōfni ŋimhīmiv ŋísá pō so sò zo`) is the dimension of time which the many worlds hypothesis gives us, or more usually, time branching time of choice.
+3. Experiential time (`mōsiŋi`) or "time as memory is woven" (`mōfsiŋi ŋimhīmiv báva zō ní`) is the feeling of time passing with your now at the center of it.
+There is no obligation for this to be linear, but that's what multi-dimensional range construction is for.
+These are just the ones I'm going to canonize, but I'm sure you can think of other compositional time-expressions to satisfy your needs, and I encourage you to use them.

+## Comparison direction
+*Usually*, a range will be expressed with some direction (e.g. doesn't end in an `ō` word) and should be read as travelling in the order the zigzags present. \[TODO: Finish this part because i think i need to think about this\]